omcmanus1/conversions-calculator/README.md

   - (hot reloading with [Air](https://github.com/cosmtrek/air))
 - `make test` will run the test suite

-- Server is currently set up to run on port 8080, but feel free to change setup in [main file](server/cmd/main.go)
+- Server is currently set up to run on port 8080, but feel free to change setup in [main.go file](server/cmd/main.go)

 ### Client
 - Create an `.env.local` file in `/client` root, with the following variable: